ingneer/appointdent/README.md

 This is an example of a task we recently encountered while working on a feature at Denteo.

-Dentists like to keep their daily schedules tighly packed.
+Dentists like to keep their daily schedules tightly packed.
 They start working at 08:00 and stop working at 18:00, with a 1h lunchbreak from 12:00-13:00.
 We want to let patients self-select a convenient time for their next dentist appointment, so we first have to figure out all times when the dentist is available.
 Finally, we want to display possible appointment times in convenient 30 minute blocks.